 The Nepal government budget in the financial year 2017/18 allocated the highest expense of the government to the recurring expenditure on administrative functions.
 A stalwart figure of NPR 499.15 billion which made for 39% of the total budget was spent on general public services.
-Without doubt, with the formulation of 7 state governments and 753 local governments this figure would enormously increase in size.
+Without a doubt, with the formulation of 7 state governments and 753 local governments, this figure would enormously increase in size.
 However, sources of revenue do not seem to be expanding in tandem with the gigantic increase in expenses required to meet the requirements of the new federal system of governance.
 The International Monetary Fund projections for Nepal capped at about 3.2% (GDP growth, 2022) do not seem promising and thus coffers are expected to be covered up mostly with the help of foreign loans (since remittances have also been declining in the past few months).
 One other way in which a percentage could be met with is foreign investments.

 But what would make foreign investments flow in the country?
 The answer could potentially be found in Nepal’s unique approach of managing its macro economy.
 For starters, the value of currency depends on the position of its neighbour, India, with which it is pegged.
 The same projection by IMF predicts India to be speedy accelerating economy of projections of about 8.2% (GDP growth, 2022).
 This in turn is likely to keep the dollar value of Indian Rupee at a steady rate, if not appreciating in value which in turn keeps the Nepali rupee stronger in the international currency market.
 So, how do we capitalise the situation?
 The answer to some extent lies in Central Bank’s interest rates game.
 If the currency is kept at a slowly appreciating value in the international market, the central bank could either increase or decrease rates with the following consequences.